Who is Eligible?

 Two, provide professional documentation of a disability, including functional limitations, signed by an appropriate professional.

 Three, the documented disability must substantially limit one or more major life activities and present a barrier to the learning process.

-Four, students receiving services through DSPS must be enrolled in classes at College of Marin.
+Four, students receiving services through SAS must be enrolled in classes at College of Marin.

-It is the student’s responsibility to request their accommodations through DSPS every semester while at COM.
+It is the student’s responsibility to request their accommodations through SAS every semester while at COM.